Virtual Accounting

 How are GST, TDS, income tax, and MCA compliance managed and tracked?

 The CA team maintains the compliance calendar and files returns on schedule.
-The dashboard shows GSTR 3B and GSTR 1 statuses, TDS filings and challans, advance tax schedules, and MCA annual filings with due and overdue flags, reducing last minute scrambles and penalties.
+The dashboard shows GSTR 3B and GSTR 1 statuses, TDS filings and challans, advance tax schedules, and MCA annual filings with due and overdue flags.
+From 2025 onward, e-invoice generation status and IRN validation are also tracked, reflecting expanded e-invoicing thresholds.
+(2026 update)

 How do we set realistic targets for DSO, margins, and cash buffers?

-Targets are based on historical trends, seasonality, customer mix, and sector benchmarks.
-The dashboard displays targets next to actuals and uses thresholds to trigger alerts.
-For target frameworks, see references such as finance dashboard metrics.
+Targets are set using historical trends, seasonality, customer mix, and sector benchmarks.
+The dashboard displays targets next to actuals and uses threshold based alerts to trigger action when a metric drifts.
+Quarterly reviews help adjust targets as the business cycle shifts.

 How do founders stay in control without touching the books?